wryan67/rotor/readme.md

 Overclocking the I2C bus is required to achive the desired 2500 samples per second.
 Edit the /boot/config.txt file using:

+Note: this step may need to be reapeated after installing a display device driver

     $ sudo vi /boot/config.txt

 Next, look for the i2c_arm parameter.
 Note that if you've already enable the i2c bus via raspi-config, then you may have multiple lines in the config.txt file that have i2c_arm.
 Look for the one that is uncommented.